bchaffin/bchaffin.github.io/skylake/skylake.markdown

 ## AVX settings

 But of course it's never that simple.
-Vector code can draw a lot of power, so the frequency drops more when AVX code -- more for AVX3 (512-bit vectors) than for AVX2 (256-bit vectors).
+Vector code can draw a lot of power, so the frequency drops more when running AVX code -- more for AVX3 (512-bit vectors) than for AVX2 (256-bit vectors).
 There's an entirely different profile of frequencies vs. number of active cores when running AVX code.
 The BIOS exposes this as "AVX offset" and "AVX3 offset", which is how much the CPU ratio should drop by for each type of code.